ClayAucoin/codex-lv2-may-2025/guides/week1-git/README.md

 Put all your new skills to work in a collaborative project!
 Working with your team, you'll design and build a website that demonstrates different encoding systems.
 This project combines your Git collaboration skills, web development knowledge, and understanding of data representation.
 You'll practice real-world development workflows while creating something educational and visually appealing that showcases your learning.

 * [Mini Project: ASCII Encoding Website](./lesson-code-org-u5-3-mini-project/)

+## Notes

+Remember to takes notes for yourself.
+What you include in your notes is a personal decision, but here are some topics if you need help getting started [suggested topics](./YOUR-NOTES.md)